 In the future, we want to see social workers feeling more confident and enabled to use Self-directed Support to work more collaboratively with supported people, and to co-design personalised support for people and their families uninhibited by structural barriers and inflexible systems.

 In 2023-2024, Social Work Scotland’s Self-directed Support team has been funded by the Scottish Government to take forward improvement workstreams focusing on priorities set by the SDS Community of Practice (social workers, managers, leaders and other people working in local government interested and engaged in SDS implementation and improvement) and embedded in the national SDS Improvement Plan launched in June 2023.

 We are supporting local partnerships to implement the national Self-directed Support standards in three ways:

-- A dynamic Community of Practice provides a place for all local partnerships to learn together about what works, and to work together on finding solutions to the challenges of transformational change.
+Supporting a dynamic Community of Practice providing a place for all local partnerships to learn together about what works, and to work together on finding solutions to the challenges of transformational change.

-- In the National Collaboration space, all national Self-directed Support stakeholders can collaborate on their work to develop best practice across Scotland, and contribute to the development of the national Self-directed Support framework.
+Joining our voice with others in the National Collaboration space, where all national Self-directed Support stakeholders can collaborate on their work to develop best practice across Scotland, and contribute to the development of the national Self-directed Support framework.

 What we’re currently working on